eggs, dye, words from the Gettysburg Address, and a movable grid made of salt and string, 2016

 As more viewers participated, words got replaced and moved around on the grid.
 As a result, the original words from other participants changed and their egg was left with two new words.
 I am interested in how our affects effect those around us.
 How much do we change, when we exchange?

 When I made this piece, I thought about these questions.
 When Abraham Lincoln spoke the Gettysburg Address, did he think syntax could heal us?
-When Agnes Martin drew a tender grid, did she think it would have an effect on the viewer?
+When Agnes Martin drew a tender grid, did she really think it would have an effect on the viewer?
 When the rubric I create as a teacher doesn’t live in the same universe as the product I’m grading, can I alter my original criteria?